elastic/integrations/packages/dga/docs/README.md

 To download the assets, click **Settings** > **Install Domain Generated Algorithm Detection assets**.

 Follow these instructions to ingest data with the ingest pipeline and enrich your indices with inference data.
-Then use these detection rules and anomaly detection jobs for Domain Generated Algorithm detection.
+Then use the anomaly detection jobs in this package and associated rules in the Detection Engine, for Domain Generated Algorithm detection.
 For more detailed information refer to the [DGA blog](https://www.elastic.co/blog/supervised-and-unsupervised-machine-learning-for-dga-detection)

 ### (Required) Set up the ingest pipeline